swbooksmugglers/swbs-issue-tracker/user-guide/library/events.md

 <img width="1076" height="193" alt="holonet-event" src="https://github.com/user-attachments/assets/b95cd79b-7d61-4142-929d-c2b83546b0e9" />

-If you added an event from the Holonet, it'll display a `Holonet` chip.
+If you added an event from the Holonet, it'll be listed as an event in your My Event page, it will display a `Holonet` chip.

 ## Adding Books to an Event